To the uninitiated, being an author seems like such an odd job. In the first instance, how do they create a story worth telling?

 You’ve heard it from those who’ve done it; book ideas can come from anywhere.

-I hope these authors’ stories have inspired you to start your own book project.
+I hope these authors’ stories have inspired you to write your own book.
 And what better time to start than now?

 Also published on Medium.